Foot Traffic: The Complete Guide

 Placer.ai’s location intelligence solution checks all these crucial boxes – providing professionals across industries with the tools they need to instantly analyze foot traffic for any specific commercial location or broader geographical area.
 Placer harnesses advanced data science and machine learning techniques to extrapolate foot traffic analytics from representative panels of de-identified location data.
 And with Placer’s user-friendly platform, anyone can quickly and efficiently analyze visitation to chains, stores, and other points of interest (POIs) nationwide.

 Placer also features a broad range of psychographic and demographic datasets that customers can easily integrate into their analyses – as well as tools that can instantly process all the relevant information to find ideal locations for retailers and perfect tenants for shopping centers.
-To ensure privacy, all of Placer’s data is aggregated, devoid of personal identifiers, and attributable only to zip codes or census blocks of origin – never to specific homes.
+To ensure privacy, all of Placer’s data is stripped of identifiers before it reaches the company – and provided to customers only in the form of aggregated, statistical information about physical locations.

 Foot Traffic: Looking Ahead